 The ORSA is reviewed and approved by the Board of Directors.
-An ORSA workshop is also carried out to communicate the results and conclusions of the ORSA to all relevant staff.
+An ORSA workshop is also carried out on an annual basis to communicate the results and conclusions of the ORSA to all relevant staff.

 B.5 Internal Control System